DmIvanov/DIAuth/README.md

 ## Requirements

+- iOS 8.0+

 ## Installation

+###Manualy

+You can integrate DIAuth into your project manually as a submodule.
+Core files are in (DIAuth/tree/master/DIAuth/DIAuth)

+###Cocoapods

+Now we have some issues connected with interactions between DIAuth as a pod, FBSDK and Bolts.framework (DIAuth dependensies).
+It looks like the SO issue http://stackoverflow.com/questions/29435377/facebook-ios8-sdk-build-module-error-for-fbsdkcorekit but all of those solutions didn't help with DIAuth pod.

-DIAuth is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+~~DIAuth is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:~~

 ```ruby
 pod "DIAuth"
 ```

 ## Author